From time to time we get questions from our users that we can only guess others are thinking as well.

 3. Join a support group

 Another thing you can do is to find support with other parents going through similar pains.
 BFRB.org has a support group listing.
 There are closed Facebook and Yahoo groups specifically for parents to connect.
 Knowing you are not alone in this and just talking with others can lift the burden and help you regain your sanity.

 4. Understand what Keen can – and cannot – do

 Keen is not a cure to your child’s undesirable behavior, it is a tool to help them manage it.
 Keen’s primary intention is to help increase awareness, simply because you can’t change what you don’t know is happening!
 After that, both you and your daughter need to understand that it is still HER CHOICE to move her hand away.
 But we find once “awakened” by Keen’s vibration, it is much easier to make that new choice.

-Help your daughter understand her current relationship with their behavior
+Help your daughter understand her current relationship with her behavior

 To start now, your daughter should try to take stock of where she is, what she is doing, how she is feeling when she is hair pulling.
 This may help her identify her triggers.
 If she knows what is causing her urges, she can then begin to preempt the urges using more positive replacement strategies, like deep breathing, exercise or fidget toys.

 In my case, it took me a long time to realize that exhaustion and tiredness were my big triggers – I would stay up late working on my computer and pulling away.
 Now I’ve found ways to manage my day better (so there’s less to do at night) and to just be OK with shutting down and going to sleep, even if something is time sensitive.
 I know now, that this is not just ok, but better!
 Because even though the work will be there in the morning, so will my hair!